macloo/python-adv-web-apps/docs/_build/html/_sources/functions.rst.txt

 A function can have many lines of instructions inside its code block (including conditionals, loops, and more).

-It’s best to write functions that perform one specific task, rather than several tasks.
+.. tip:: It’s best to write functions that perform one specific task, rather than several tasks.

 Scope
 -----